ChristianSi/lytspel/README.md

 * Lytspel uses an apostrophe to mark the syllable that carries the main stress (provided it's not the first one).
 Additionally, as in tradspell, apostrophes are used to mark genitives and contractions.
-* «'s» is for the genitive (as in tradspell) and for contractions with «is, has», e.g. «Linda's sister, dhair's» ‹...there's›.
+* «'s» is used for the genitive (as in tradspell) and for contractions with «is, has», e.g. «Linda's sister, dhair's» ‹...there's›.
 * «'d» is used for contractions with «had, wood, shood» ‹...would, should›, e.g. «it'd».
 * «'l» ‹'ll› is used for contractions with «wil, shal» ‹will, shall›, e.g.